seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/T/W/Twitter/README.md

 ## Takeout

 Data can be taken out, a 33 MiB data takeout took exactly 24 hours.
+A 9 MiB data takeout also took exactly 24 hours.

 ## Takeout in full